 Don’t sell yourself short.
 I thought the exact same thing.
-Change was something that other people did, but not me.
+The change was something that other people did, but not me.
 I was too lazy, depressed, sick, addicted, stressed, and afraid.
 If you’re going at sobriety alone here’s how I recommend you stop.

 If you’ve had loved ones threaten to disown you if you didn’t check into a treatment program, attend AA, or start going to therapy, you can probably relate to what I’m saying.
 It’s a special type of hell when your life comes down to the ability to stick with recovery.